One of the most ambiguous and yet extremely important symptoms to watch for in dogs is lethargy.

 - Gastrointestinal problems

 - Certain eye diseases

 - Musculoskeletal diseases

-I wasn’t kidding when I said that virtually any problem at all can cause your dog to become lethargic, was I?
+I wasn’t kidding when I said that virtually any problem could cause your dog to become lethargic, was I?

 Acute versus gradual

 Another trap that’s easy to fall into is when changes happen gradually over time.
-When your normally active and playful dog suddenly becomes lethargic, you KNOW something is wrong.
+So, for example, when your normally active and playful dog suddenly becomes lethargic, you KNOW something is wrong.

 Such gradual changes are easy to miss.